elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 ## How to execute data management in collaborative projects?

 ### Description
-Once the project is awarded, the data management plan needs to be executed during its duration.
+Once the project is awarded, the data management plan needs to be executed throughout its duration.

 ### Considerations
 * Some data management challenges may not have been foreseen at the pre-award stage.
 * Possible difficulties during the execution of the DMP by individual partners may arise.
 Not all partners have the same skills and resources.
 * Possible problems with data exchange between partners can resurface during the project.
-* Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an ENA Compare Data Hub for depositing sequence data at the European Nucleotide Archive.
+* Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an [ENA Compare Data Hub](https://github.com/nadimm-rahman/ena-datahub-setup)for depositing sequence data at the European Nucleotide Archive.

 ### Solutions
 * The DMWG should have regular meetings to find appropriate solutions to arising data management issues.
 * The DMWG should make sure all partners are able to implement the data management strategies.
 * Establish a strategy for documentation and exchange of data (within the project and with other collaborators):
   * Evaluate the value of your project outcomes (datasets, data, tools, etc) and establish which of them are worth preserving long term.
-  * Define the strategy as early as possible, preferably at the beginning of the project, otherwise it may generate problems.
   * Agree on relevant data formats (e.g. TXT, MP4, FASTQ), metadata schemas, checklists and controlled vocabularies/ontologies that are recognised as standards by scientific communities - all these depend on the type of data generated.
 Read more about [documentation and metadata](metadata_management).
 * Ensure that all partners deposit data according to the agreed [data publication](data_publication) strategy.
 * The DMP should be revisited on a regular basis and updated when necessary.
 Things to look out for are: